Year 11 Drama Units 1 and 2

 - a webcam

-- a camera or device to record practical work in progress with good image and sound
+- a camera to record practical work in progress with good image and sound

 Things to think about